mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Evaluation frequency

-To be determined.
+We perform evaluation every **377_487_360** tokens.

 ### Evaluation thoroughness

-To be determined.
+We evaluate using **47_185_920** tokens from the validation dataset.

 # 6. Other

 ### Data Preprocessing

 Here are the instructions to prepare the preprocessed dataset from scratch.
-Data preprocessing is already done and the final dataset can be accessed by following instructions in the [Preprocessed data download]() section.
+Data preprocessing is already done and the final dataset can be accessed by following instructions in the [Preprocessed data download](#preprocessed-data-download) section.

 #### Tokenizer